One must be eager to know the fare prices of Bon Jovi before they get to attend this remarkable concert. Ticket Prices: Some Insight into Their Future

 He has been one of the famous rock singers and his band Bon Jovi has been enjoying the fans all over the world since their formation in the early 1980s.
-This New Jersey-based band, who is famous for their songs such as “Livin’ on a prayer,” “Wanted Dead or Alive,” and “You Give Love a Bad Name” has been going strong for over thirty years and has accumulated a loyal fan base.
-What this means is, having tickets to a Bon Jovi concert is always something that is closely contended for as fans support the group to the latter.
+This New Jersey-based band, which is famous for their songs such as Livin on a Prayer, Wanted Dead or Alive, and You Give Love a Bad Name has been going strong for over thirty years and has accumulated a loyal fan base.
+What this means is, that having tickets to a Bon Jovi concert is always something that is closely contended for as fans support the group to the latter.
 But just how much has the coveted Bon Jovi ticket on average got to cost today?
 Let's take a look.

 Band activity during the Golden Era (1980s and 1990s)

-When Bon Jovi was in the highest level of its popularity and hit success during the later part of the 80s up to the early 90s, tickets to watch their concerts were one of the most desirable things among fans.
+When Bon Jovi was at the highest level of popularity and hit success during the latter part of the '80s up to the early 90s, tickets to watch their concerts were one of the most desirable things among fans.
 Of course, ticket prices back then were considerably higher, with an average price of $25-$30 during their monumental New Jersey Syndicate Tour back in 1989.
-In today’s money that would equal about $55- $65 when adjusted for inflation.
-Their monster ‘Keep The Faith Tour’ was in 1993 and the tickets prices were almost similar to the Bon Jovi band.
-It would have been logical to assume that the front row seats would have gone for more than $100.
+In today's money that would equal about $55- $65 when adjusted for inflation.
+Their monster Keep The Faith Tour was in 1993 and the ticket prices were almost similar to the Bon Jovi band.
+It would have been logical to assume that the front-row seats would have gone for more than $100.
 All in all, albeit costly, Bon Jovi tickets were affordable to a great extent as compared to tickets for many other leading rock artists and groups on tour.
 Although they could still purchase the nosebleed seats for less than $30 bucks.

 Early Reunion Tours early 2000s

 With Barretto and Kanemura taking some time off from the band in the late 90s to explore solo careers, the band regrouped in the early 2000s.
-These early reunion tours such as Bounce tour in 2002 demanded comparatively higher ticket prices to their concerts in the 80s and 90s.
+These early reunion tours such as the Bounce tour in 2002 demanded comparatively higher ticket prices for their concerts in the 80s and 90s.
 The mid-range seats could be availed for an average of $75-$100 per ticket.
 Improved floor seats or front row positions had a price range of $125-$300+ depending on the show location.
-As a very popular veteran rock band, the band was capable of pricing their product much higher than their competitors and still enjoy a massive turnout.
+As a very popular veteran rock band, the band was capable of pricing their product much higher than their competitors and still enjoying a massive turnout.

 Record-Breaking Recent Tours